-Synthesis of public opinion research on water
+Synthesis of public opinion on water

 Looking across polls and based on interviews with pollsters, we have synthesized the following findings from public opinion research on water.
-This is a work in progress that will be updated as we analyze new surveys.

 - Drought, floods, and cases of contaminated water are some of the primary events that shift public opinion on water.